overnest/strongdoc-docs/docs/docs/Encryption.md

 ## Encryption

 Strongdoc offers an encryption service.
 No data is stored on Strongdoc.
-We provide storage via commonly available online storage (eg. AWS S3) with `UploadDocument` and `UploadDocumentStream`.
+Note that we also do provide storage together with the encryption with `UploadDocument` and `UploadDocumentStream`.

 ### Encrypt Document